krsamm/komq_based_discord_bot/README.md

 # komq_based_discord_bot
-removed from my sub account, and replaced to y mian account-
+removed from my sub account, and replaced to my main account